What are the most common Tesla Model 3 Problems?

 The rear bumpers are prone to falling off while a driver is driving through deeper standing water.
 Tesla has yet to identify or announce a fix for this problem although some owners have had this fixed under warranty.
-If this becomes a common enough occurrence, the company may issues a product recall to fix any design flaws.
+If this becomes a common enough occurrence, the company may issue a product recall to fix any design flaws.

 Some of the Tesla Model 3s arriving in the UK have had the rear glass crack at random.
 Tesla believes it’s due to the body flexing.
-This will be covered under manufactures warranty, or fixed for a small excess on your insurance policy if the vehicle is over 3 years old.
+This will be covered under the manufactures warranty, or fixed for a small excess on your insurance policy if the vehicle is over 3 years old.

 Water in the Lights